-26In addition to creating whistleblowing structures for the prevention or early detection of problems, protect whistleblowers' confidentiality and seek to make it widely known to employees that whistleblowers will be protected from retaliation and other disadvantageous treatment.
+®In addition to creating whistleblowing structures for the prevention or early detection of problems, protect whistleblowers' confidentiality and seek to make it widely known to employees that whistleblowers will be protected from retaliation and other disadvantageous treatment.

-2Make the significance and methods of use of the Suppliers' Helpline established by the Nomura Real Estate Group widely known to all employees involved in the Group's business.
+2Make the significance and methods of use of the Helpline for Business Partners (Corporate Customers) established by the Nomura Real Estate Group widely known to all employees involved in the Group's business.